 - Is seating available at the front for people with low vision or for those who lip read?

 - For all presentations, consider the appropriate level of amplification (microphones and speakers) for the venue.
 Keep in mind that many people have some level of hearing difficulty.

 - Is the audio visual equipment accessible to a speaker/presenter using a wheelchair?
 Is the equipment at a height where they can both access the controls and be visible to the audience?
 Is there enough circulation space around the controls?

 - Consider removal of all background music during presentations as this can impede reception for people that are hearing impaired and people with processing disorders.

-- Are you familiar with University’s Mobility Access Maps (page 3 of the campus map)?
+- Are you familiar with the University's Mobility Access Maps (page 3 of the corporate map)?
 Are you familiar with the most accessible route from disability access parking to the event location?
 Consider how you will let attendees know about accessible routes prior to the event.
 Consider signage.

 If you have any questions or concerns about making your event accessible or providing disability adjustments for attendees, please contact